 tidying up MikoPoker and are planning on releasing it on Friday.
 Side pots turned out

+to be tricky to get right in the UI, and we are still validating them.
 I have to say MikoPoker is probably the most fun I've had on a project in a very long

 time.
 It is actually my first real game (Mystic Marsha does not count).
 I hope

+everyone will enjoy playing it as much as I do.
 We just have a basic 5/10 cash game at the moment, but we hope to add more game styles

 to it in the coming months.
 After the release, though, we will have to turn our attention

+to our other projects for a while.
 On the Linux front, I had some difficulty getting decent performance from QEMU, so I

 switched to my old favorite VirtualBox from Oracle and it is working well.
 Unfortunately,